East Lyme Public Schools: Middle school

-The students of each Kiva do not intermingle with students from other Kivas, except for during lunch and special educational experiences.
+Students do not intermingle among kivas, except for at lunch and special educational experiences.
 This system is criticized; some children will never meet others because each kiva stays together, only changing teachers.
-This structure allows a large physical plant to resemble a smaller school, while allowing students the learning opportunities (Life Skills, Technology Education, Art, Music Instruction, and Sports) that are available in a larger institution.
+This structure allows a large physical plant to resemble a smaller school, while allowing students the learning opportunities (life skills, technology, art, music, and sports) available at a larger institution.

 ELMS was designed to accommodate the 5th grade students from the town's three elementary schools (Lillie B. Haynes, Niantic Center School, and Flanders School) due to the overcrowding in these schools.
-Due to COVID-19 Kivas do not intermingle at all, the schools still does a 5 day a week schedule with extra covid restrictions.
-(This is subject to change as the pandemic is always changing.)

 Elementary schools

-Elementary Schools in East Lyme serves grades pre-K to 4.
-Originally they served pre-K to 5, but there was an overcrowding in the elementary schools, so when the new Middle School was built it was designed to hold the 5th grade.
+Elementary schools in East Lyme serve grades pre-K to 4.
+Originally they served pre-K to 5, but there was an overcrowding in the elementary schools, so when the new middle school was built it was designed to hold the 5th grade.